 The world of makeup is a fascinating one.
 Especially considering the fact that makeup has been used as a symbol of expression for centuries.
 The first archeological evidence of permanent makeup dates back to the Stone Age, 3300 B.C.
-"Permanent makeup, semi-permanent makeup, cosmetic tattooing, and micropigmentation are all names for the same thing, which is implementing pigment into the papillary layer of the dermis (skin)," explains permanent makeup artist Kendra Bray, who is the owner of Better Brows & Beauty.
+"Permanent makeup, semipermanent makeup, cosmetic tattooing, and micropigmentation are all names for the same thing, which is implementing pigment into the papillary layer of the dermis," explains permanent makeup artist Kendra Bray, owner of Better Brows & Beauty.
 To give you some historical context, the early practices of permanent makeup were found on Egyptian and Nubian mummies in 2000 B.C.
 It was practiced in China in 1000 B.C.
 Research confirms that permanent makeup has been around for some time, widely practiced across cultures like the Incas, Mayans, Aztecs, Greeks, and Egyptians.

 Permanent Makeup Vs. Semi-Permanent Makeup

-When it comes to differentiating permanent makeup vs. semi-permanent makeup, Bray believes it's important to know that many artists use different names for the same procedures due to cultural differences, artistic expression, and marketing.
-This can get confusing. "[Cosmetic tattoo] regulations in the U.S. vary from state to state, and of course, regulations vary from country to country," explains Bray.
+When it comes to differentiating permanent makeup versus semipermanent makeup, Bray believes it's important to know that many artists use different names for the same procedures due to cultural differences, artistic expression, and marketing.
+This can get confusing. "[Cosmetic tattoo] regulations in the U.S. vary from state to state, and, of course, regulations vary from country to country," explains Bray.
 "Technically in the United States, all treatments are considered permanent from a health department standpoint."

-Either way, whether it's a permanent or semi-permanent procedure, the treatments can't be washed off.
-"This is very confusing for the consumer," explains Bray.
-"Some may think they want something semi-permanent for a fear of commitment.
+Either way, whether it's a permanent or semipermanent procedure, the treatments can't be washed off.
+"This is confusing for the consumer," explains Bray.
+"Some may think they want something semipermanent for a fear of commitment.
 Some may think they want something to last forever so they never need to worry about it again.
-Because these treatments require opening the skin, all proper sterilization and sanitation need to be practiced.
-Since the skin is a living, breathing organism, it is desirable to have pigments that fade over time.
-Our skin and appearance change over time, so the fading process allows us to make tweaks as the years go on to adapt to a look that is constantly current and flattering."
+Because these treatments require opening the skin, proper sterilization and sanitation need to be practiced.
+Since the skin is a living, breathing organ, it's desirable to have pigments that fade over time.
+Our skin and appearance change over time, so the fading process allows us to make tweaks as the years go on to adapt to a look that's current and flattering."